Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 - Also decided to use his suggestions on creating a better data structure

 9:42 PM
 - **Made Cat List**
 - made in js and loads to page
 - not yet selectable

+10:27 PM
+- **id added to each list item**
+- now each list element item will be unique when selected and identifiable